Trump steps up attacks on his own party while ignoring the Democrats

 “Build that wall," he demanded.
 "The obstructionist Democrats would like us not to do it.
 But believe me, if we have to close down our government, we're building that wall,” Trump said.

-The House or Representatives has approved a “down payment” of $1.6 billion for a wall while the Senate hasn’t committed to such an expenditure.
+The House of Representatives has approved a “down payment” of $1.6 billion for a wall while the Senate hasn’t committed to such an expenditure.

-Trump’s statement is setting up another intra-party fight with Republican senators just as a September 30 deadline is quickly approaching to continue funding the government.
-Even though it appears unlikely to happen with the party in control of both chambers of Congress and the White House, Republicans believe they would suffer severe repercussions at the ballot box in 2018 if the government were to shut down.
+Trump’s statement is setting up another intra-party fight with Republican senators just as a Sept.
+30 deadline is quickly approaching to continue funding the government.
+Even though a shutdown appears unlikely with the party in control of both chambers of Congress and the White House, Republicans believe they would suffer severe repercussions at the ballot box in 2018 if the government were forced to close its doors.

 “We have to get rid of what's called the filibuster rule; we have to.
 And if we don't, the Republicans will never get anything passed.
 You're wasting your time,” Trump said.
 “And we have to speak to Mitch and we have to speak to everybody.”